Bubbles76/Bubbles76/README.md

 ## Hi there 👋

 ### Rebecca Ryall
-#### I have currently a Graduate of BSc (Hons) in Games Development from the University of Wales Trinity Saint David.
+#### I am currently a Graduate of BSc (Hons) in Games Development from the University of Wales Trinity Saint David.
 Excited & Eager to Start My Gaming Industry Career Currently Enjoying Gameplay Programming in Unreal Engine 5.4

 Skills:
 - 👨‍💻 Confident programming skills in C++,c#